Antennas, Commercial

 Odds & Ends

 Antenna weight can be a major purchasing factor.
 This is why most full-sized remotely controlled antennas end up being mounted on a trailer hitch type mount.
-As I alluded to above, spending your hard-earned cash on a quality antenna, and then mounting it poorly, is counter productive.
-Remember, it is the mass directly under the antenna that counts, not what's along side.
+As alluded to above, spending your hard-earned cash on a quality antenna, and then mounting it poorly, is counter productive.
+Remember, it is the mass directly under the antenna, not what's along side, that counts!

-I've stated many times that the most important point you need to establish is your personal level of satisfaction.
+The most important point you need to establish is your personal level of satisfaction.
 The old proverb, one man's treasure is another man's trash, says it all.
 If your HF mobile setup is a treasure to you, then don't let someone tell you it isn't.
 If it is trash, then hopefully some of what you've read here will aid you in your quest for a better mobile station.
-Whatever you do, don't tell me you like it because you were able to work some rare DX.
+Whatever you do, don't tell anyone you like it because you were able to work some rare DX.
 All that proves is your gullibility.

 ☜Return☜